-LILY KING is the New York Times bestselling author of five novels, including Euphoria and Writers & Lovers, and the collection of short stories, Five Tuesdays in Winter.
-Her work has been awarded the Kirkus Prize, Barnes & Noble Discover Award, New England Book Award, New England Society Book Award, Maine Book Award, and a Whiting Award.
-She has been a finalist for the National Book Critics Circle Award and an alternate for the PEN/Hemingway Award.
+Lily King is the New York Times bestselling author of six novels, including Euphoria, Writers & Lovers, and Heart the Lover, as well as the story collection Five Tuesdays in Winter.
+Her work has won numerous prizes and awards, including the Kirkus Prize, the New England Book Award for Fiction, the Maine Book Award for Fiction, and a Whiting Award.
+Her books have been translated into twenty-eight languages.
 She lives in Portland, Maine.

 Es gelten unsere Allgemeinen Geschäftsbedingungen: www.buecher.de/agb